kavyasrik7/leetcode-daily-october-hacktoberfest-2025/solutions/day19/README.md

+#Day 19 solution in cpp and java approach :
 We use recursive DFS to explore all strings reachable from the original string by repeatedly applying the two allowed operations:
 1. adding a to all odd indices
 2. rotating the string by b positions.